 les Contamines – After a hearty breakfast at your hotel, your Mont Blanc circuit starts with a cable car above the scenic Voza pass to the lovely Bionnassay valley, a wooded region with impressive glaciers and waterfalls, and capped by blinding peaks.

-Courmayeur – Leaving les Chapieux, a gradual ascent through quiet alp pastures leads to the Col de la Seigne and into Italy.
+Courmayeur – Start with a taxi back through les Chapieux to Ville des Glaciers, a small farm farther up the valley.
+From here, a gradual ascent through quiet alp pastures leads steadily up to the Col de la Seigne and into Italy.

 Here you’re greeted by an amazing view into the Veny valley and the Mont Blanc range.
 The Aiguille Noire de Peuterey is particularly impressive from this vantage point, and Mont Blanc itself dominates the view ahead of you.
 Stop at the scenic Elisabetta hut for lunch, before you continue down valley and into the medieval village of Courmayeur, where you stay in an impressive 5-star hotel.